DLC Funding Policy

 The David See-Chai Lam Centre (DLC) for International Communication provides financial support for continuing faculty DLC Members to organize events and projects that conform to the purpose of the Centre.
 Graduate students are also encouraged to seek DLC support through their supervisors for potential Asia-related initiatives.

 We offer two funding awards.
 A small award of up to $2000 is offered on a rolling basis; support is contingent on availability of funds at the DLC.
 Proposals requesting support in an amount greater than $2000 will be referred to the DLC Steering Committee for review.
 A large award of up to $7000 is offered in two annual competitions, one in February and one in October.
+The online application link for large awards can be found on the bottom of this page.

 The DLC promotes research and organizes related activities with a focus on the interface between Canada and the Asia-Pacific region.
 These activities extend across a broad spectrum of social, cultural and economic issues from both contemporary and historical perspectives.
 The Centre supports and facilitates research collaboration, networking and building the community of Asia-related scholars across campus and internationally.
 The Centre furthers the involvement of students in learning about and conducting research on the Asia-Pacific region.
 Lastly the Centre mobilizes and transfers knowledge from the academic research community to the Canadian public.